Earthquake Barbarian Endgame Build Guide

 Gear & Skills

 - Harlequin Crest gives us a massive amount of Cooldown Reduction and Skill ranks to help ensure Leap stays spammable.
 It's important to note that equipping this over Ugly Bastard Helm is a net damage loss.
-However, there is a point where this extra damage becomes completely unnecessary and prioritizing speed is the more efficient way to build.
+However, there is a point where this extra damage becomes completely unnecessary for content that is relevant to this setup, so prioritizing speed is the more efficient way to build.

 - The goal with this setup is to have permanent uptime on Leap, regardless if it hits an enemy or not.

-- The Leap Cooldown Calculator can help track your progress in reaching this goal.
+- This Leap Cooldown Calculator can help track your progress in reaching this goal, as the requirements vary greatly depending on your current gear.

 This setup optimizes the build to push the highest possible Tiers in The Pit after you have finished the Mythic variant and reached a plateau in your progression.